Care

 By Hand

-While the dishwasher is certainly convenient, some items, like crystal glasses, are not dishwasher safe.
-When hand washing Glassware, be sure to use a microfiber cloth, soft sponge, or other non-abrasive material to clean each item.
+While the dishwasher is certainly convenient, some items are too delicate to be used in the dishwasher.
+When hand washing glassware, be sure to use a microfiber cloth, soft sponge, or other non-abrasive material to carefully clean each item.

-For tougher messes, streaks, and odors, our Glassware Cleaner easily restores dull and dirtied glass to its former glory—especially handy for dealing with the inevitable coffee, wine, and hard water stains.
+For tougher messes, streaks, and odors, we recommend our Glassware Cleaner for easy restoration of dull and dirtied glasses—especially handy for dealing with often-inevitable coffee, wine, and hard water stains.

 Step 1: Prepare the Area

-Make sure your sink is clear of other delicate items and sharp objects, and be sure to have your cleaning tool and dish soap or detergent of choice on hand.
+Make sure your sink is clear of other delicate items and sharp objects, and be sure to have your cleaning tool and dish soap or detergent of choice in hand.

 Step 2: Clean and Rinse